eafunk/audiorack/README.txt

 The old GUI applications have been replaced with a single web-base GUI.
 This package included a node-js GUI server, which then hosts a javascript GUI application to a client web browser.
-This is how you would usa and manage audiorack.
+This is how you would use and manage audiorack.

 Documentation is nonexistant other than the source code, and the "help"